Prime Day 2019 is TWO DAYS! It starts on July 15 at 12:00 am and will run until July 16 at 11:59 pm EST.

-July 11 is the third annual Amazon Prime Day, this is an annual event that features more than one million of Amazon’s best deals, just for Prime members!
+If you’re new to Amazon Prime Day, this is an annual event that features more than one million of Amazon’s best deals, just for Prime members!
 There are Early Prime Day Deals leading up to the big event.
 There will also be loads of exclusive offers on everything from music and video to reading and voice shopping.
 And that makes Prime Day a great time for teachers to stock up on school supplies, classroom toys and games, and other gear.
-Hello, savings! 🙌
+Hello, savings!

 We will be updating this post with some of the top Prime Day deals for teachers as they are announced!

 🚨 PLUS, join our WeAreTeachers Facebook event for live deal announcements throughout July 15 and 16. 🚨

 WeAreTeachers is an affiliate partner of Amazon.
 That means we receive a small commission if you purchase through our links.
 All items are selected by our editorial team because we love and use them ourselves.

 Current Amazon Prime Day Deals

 Leading up to Prime Day, members will discover all kinds of early offers and deals.
 The following have already started!